NOTbobs/ForwardGradDescentAttempt/README.md

-# ForwardGradDescentAttempt
-An attempt at Implementing Baydin, Pearlmutter et al (2022)
+# An attempt at Implementing Baydin, Pearlmutter et al (2022)